nmajozi-04/VortexPointDynamics/README.md

 The Lyapunov Exponent is found by measuring the distance between two nearby trajectories in phase space (the original trajectory and one with slightly perturbed initial conditions).
 A positive Lyapunov Exponent is a necessary and sufficient condition for determinsitic chaos, and so for an N-vortex system in a circular domain, you'd expect positive Lyapunov Exponents for N ≥ 3 and non-positive ones for N = 1,2.
 This generally manifests in the code for sufficiently long `total_time` (and allowing for slight numerical errors), but there are a couple of caveats:

 1) the size of the Lyapunov Exponent: information can be gathered not only from the parity of the Exponent but also the magnitude.
-Larger positive Exponents typically mean the nearby traajectories diverge from each other even faster, so the system is more chaotic so to speak.
+Larger positive Exponents typically mean the nearby trajectories diverge from each other even faster, so the system is more chaotic.
 For `R = 1, N = 3` the Lyapunov Exponent is always rather small.
 I've yet to verify if this is a property of the set up or of the motion itself.
-Since the domain is so small it might be that the tracjectories just can't get very far away from each other very quickly, artificially minimising the size of the Exponent.
+Since the domain is so small it might be that the trajectories just can't get very far away from each other very quickly, artificially minimising the size of the Exponent.
 However, it could also be that since N = 3 vortices is a rather small amount, the motion isn't actually that chaotic and the Exponent would be bigger for higher N.

 2) Consistency with Theory: There are a couple of example I've found for N = 3 vortices where the Exponent actually came to be negative.
 These examples are few and far between, as yet I've only seen two of them, but I'm still interrogating the issue to find out what might be going wrong.
 I suspect it's entirely a problem of numerical accuracy (since we need long `total_time` for detailed Exponents, but the longer the simulation runs for the more the numerical errors pile-up), which I plan to fix as I state in more detail in the next point.

 - **Future Improvements:**

-I plan to improve the code in the near future in a number of ways including implementing parallel processing to reduce simulation time, refactoring the code to support module-based import for easier integration into other project, and implementing symplectic integrators to minimise energy drift in the Hamiltonian system and increase numerical accuracy in the simulations.
+I plan to improve the code in the near future in a number of ways including implementing parallel processing to reduce simulation time, refactoring the code to support module-based import for easier integration into other projects, and implementing symplectic integrators to minimise energy drift in the Hamiltonian system and increase numerical accuracy in the simulations.

 ## References